adrian154/blog/public/blogposts/renderer/blogpost.md

 The lines are smooth now, but the points are distributed unevenly.
 For example, look at the inner curves of the S. There are *way* too many points in those areas, much more than what's necessary to create the illusion of a smooth, continuous curve.
 These excess points will increase the complexity of our model and slow down our renderer.
 If we increase the sampling interval to bring down the number of points, we end up with too few points on the larger curve segments.

-The problem is that the relationship between $t$ and the length of the curve up to $t$, which we call $s$, is not linear.
+The problem is that the relationship between $t$ and the length of the curve up to $t$, which we'll call $s$, is not linear.
 We want our samples to be evenly distributed along $s$, so we need a function mapping $s$ to $t$.
 For quadratic B&eacute;zier curves, a closed-form expression for arc length *does* exist, but it's rather&hellip; unwieldy:

 <figure>
     <img src="arclen-expression.png" alt="https://gamedev.stackexchange.com/a/6019/98873">